 Pelican Club by Lessing's Hospitality may very well be what comes to mind when you envision a Florida getaway for your destination wedding day.
 The palm tree-lined, 7,000-square-foot waterfront event venue is situated on four acres across from the Jupiter Inlet Lighthouse and overlooking Loxahatchee River, and it features both indoor and outdoor spaces.

-Start your special day getting ready in an on-site wedding suite before saying "I do" on Pelican Club's all-weather deck.
+Start your special day getting ready in an on-site wedding suite before saying "I do" on Pelican Club's all-weather deck—truly one of the best wedding venues in Florida.
 Then, celebrate cocktail hour with the sunset as your perfect backdrop.
 Your indoor wedding at Pelican Club can be a fairytale, too, thanks to floor-to-ceiling windows providing you and your guests with panoramic views of the water.

 Ever After Farms Ranch in Indiantown, Florida